 Pathogen Distribution and Genetic Resistance

-The distribution of infectious diseases is heavily influenced by climate, which is shaped by tectonics.
-Warm, wet monsoon climates, driven by the Himalayan uplift, create environments where vector-borne diseases like malaria are prevalent.
-This has exerted strong selective pressure, leading to high frequencies of protective genetic variants like the sickle cell trait and G6PD deficiency in populations from these regions.
-Similarly, the unique ecology of tectonically isolated regions can influence local pathogen evolution.
+The distribution of infectious diseases is heavily influenced by climate, which is in turn shaped by tectonics.
+Warm, wet monsoon climates, driven by the uplift of the Himalayas, create environments conducive to vector-borne diseases such as malaria.
+This has exerted strong selective pressure on human populations, resulting in high frequencies of protective genetic variants like the sickle cell trait and glucose-6-phosphate dehydrogenase (G6PD) deficiency in affected regions.

 Conclusion